varun05126/skillher/LITERATURE_REVIEW_SKILLHER.md

 3. **Dynamic Skill-To-Career Pathway Mapping**: Creating adaptive learning paths that evolve not just based on learning performance, but also on changing career goals and market demands.
 4. **Longitudinal Impact Measurement System**: Moving beyond course completion metrics to track actual career progression and skill application over extended periods.
 5. **Women-Centered Design Methodology**: Incorporating feminist design principles that prioritize accessibility, safety, community, and empowerment throughout the user experience.
+6. **Lightweight Explainable Recommendation via LLM Prompting**: Where Paper 11 achieves explainability through a heavyweight trained prototype layer and MCTS search, SkillHer achieves comparable transparency using Groq-hosted LLaMA 3's natural-language reasoning — a practical, low-infrastructure alternative suited to a deployable web platform rather than a research-scale RL system.

 ## Conclusion

-This literature review has examined the current state of research on AI applications in women's career development, personalized learning systems, and skill gap analysis through analysis of 10 peer-reviewed papers published between 2023-2026.
+This literature review has examined the current state of research on AI applications in women's career development, personalized learning systems, skill gap analysis, and explainable skill recommendation through analysis of 11 peer-reviewed papers published between 2023-2026.
 The synthesis reveals both promising developments and significant gaps in existing approaches that SkillHer is uniquely positioned to address.

-The reviewed literature confirms that AI technologies have demonstrated effectiveness in personalized learning (Papers 5-7, 9, 10), skill assessment (Papers 3, 5, 8), and career guidance (Papers 1, 2).
+The reviewed literature confirms that AI technologies have demonstrated effectiveness in personalized learning (Papers 5-7, 9, 10), skill assessment (Papers 3, 5, 8), career guidance (Papers 1, 2), and — with the addition of Paper 11 — long-term, explainable skill recommendation via deep reinforcement learning.
 However, critical limitations persist: fragmented approaches that isolate these components, insufficient longitudinal validation of career outcomes, inadequate attention to intersectional barriers in AI design, challenges in practical implementation, and limited focus on real-world skill transfer.
+Notably, none of the 11 papers — including the technically rigorous Paper 11 — combine skill assessment, explainable AI-driven recommendation, real-world content aggregation, and a women-focused design into a single deployed system.

-SkillHer responds to these gaps through an integrated technical architecture combining React, TypeScript, Tailwind CSS, Django, Django REST Framework, JWT authentication, and Groq AI to deliver a comprehensive women-focused skill development platform.
+SkillHer responds to these gaps through an integrated technical architecture combining React, TypeScript, Tailwind CSS, Django, Django REST Framework, JWT authentication, and Groq AI (LLaMA 3) to deliver a comprehensive women-focused skill development platform.
 By uniting skill assessment, personalized learning recommendations, learning resource curation, career guidance, and mentorship within a single ethical AI framework, SkillHer moves beyond the limitations of existing fragmented solutions.

 The platform's innovation lies not just in its technical implementation, but in its holistic approach to women's career development—recognizing that skill acquisition must be connected to career advancement, supported by community, and validated through real-world application.
 Through longitudinal tracking, bias mitigation strategies, and practical skill transfer mechanisms, SkillHer aims to create measurable impact on women's career progression and representation in leadership and technical fields.

 As AI continues to evolve, platforms like SkillHer represent the next generation of educational technology—one that combines technological sophistication with deep understanding of the human and systemic factors that influence career development.
-By grounding its design in current research while innovating to address identified gaps, SkillHer offers a promising pathway toward more equitable and effective women's skill development in the AI era.
+By grounding its design in current research (including state-of-the-art deep RL recommendation architectures like Paper 11) while innovating to address identified gaps, SkillHer offers a promising pathway toward more equitable and effective women's skill development in the AI era.

 ## IEEE References